-Black elderberry (sambucus nigra) is a small black colored berry that grows seasonally throughout Europe and north America.
-Traditionally and in modern herbalism elderberry has been made into extracts and tinctures.
-Elderberry has been shown to be effective against both bacterial infections and viruses including various strains of influenza.
-(1).
-There is also research showing elderberry to inhibit infections related to infectious bronchitis viruses.
-This especially important in cases where there is no 100 percent effective vaccine for these illnesses (2).
-The research shows that certain flavonoids or high potency anti-oxidant pigments found in the elderberry have been show to bind to aid in viral replication.
-In my practice as a naturopathic doctor, I find that a liquid preparation is most effective and recommend either a tinctured or as a standardized extract.
+Black elderberry for cold and flu is a proven natural remedy.
+Also known as sambucus nigra, black elderberry is a small black colored berry that grows seasonally throughout Europe and north America.
+Used traditionally and in modern herbalism, elderberry has been made into extracts and tinctures.
+Elderberry has been shown to be effective against both bacterial infections and viruses including various strains of influenza (1).
+There is also research showing elderberry inhibits infections related to bronchitis viruses.
+This especially important in cases where there is no 100 percent effective vaccine, which is still the case for Cold and Flu (2).
+The research shows that certain flavonoids (high potency anti-oxidant pigments) found in the elderberry bind to the virus and inhibit viral replication.
+In my practice as a naturopathic doctor, I find that the liquid preparation of Elderberry is most effective against cold and flu, I recommend either a tinctured or standardized extract.

 - Astragulus & Food-Based Vitamin C: